 Why does employee recognition matter?
 Employee recognition contributes to a great workplace culture, but it also impacts a company’s bottom line and improves business results in some very specific, scientifically proven ways.
 Employee recognition benefits range from employee motivation and satisfaction all the way to company performance.

 1) Attracting talent

-5) Performance and Innovation
+5) Innovation and performance

 In today’s workplace, attracting top talent is a crucial competitive advantage.
 The best and brightest talent is looking for a workplace culture that recognizes and appreciates people who do great work.

 A global survey of 200,000 job seekers asked employees to choose the most important attributes in a new job from a list of 26.
 The number one attribute was: my employer or manager shows “appreciation for my work”.
 Good relationship with colleagues, good work-life balance, and good relationships with leaders came after, with an attractive salary coming in at number 8.